jakecoffman/graph/README.md

 - Turn off Garbage Collection once most things are pooled `debug.SetGCPercent(-1)`
 - Once GC is off, prefer objects on the stack (`Thing{}`) not the heap (`&Thing{}`)
 - Use the built-in benchmark and profiling functionality to find slow spots
-- For even more performance turn arrays into one or more `int`s and use bitwise operators to access the fields.
-If multiple values are possible on the same position, then use multiple ints as "layers" of the grid.
+- For even more performance turn arrays into bitsets.
+If multiple values are possible on the same position, then use multiple uints as "layers" of the grid.